Frequently asked questions (FAQs)

 This one is a ‘yeah but nah’ kind of answer.
 It is recommended to use the rail trail between sunrise and sunset.

-The rail trail is a public open space and does not have access points that open and close.
+The Rail Trail is a public open space and does not have access points that open and close.
 So technically, yes you can use the rail trail at night, but we discourage it, as there are many reasons it is less safe.

 In addition, trail staff, volunteers, partner experiences and village shops will generally be closed or not available.
 If you do use the rail trail at night, you must be visible and have a light.